EN World: EN Publishing

 EN Publishing was established in 2001 and is the publishing arm of EN World.
-It has published over 300 books, including the What's O.L.D. is N.E.W.
-(WOIN) role-playing game system, EN5ider magazine, and the official Judge Dredd (role-playing game).
+It has published over 300 books, including the role-playing game systemWhat's O.L.D. is N.E.W.
+(WOIN), EN5ider magazine, and the official Judge Dredd (role-playing game).
 In 2016 Angus Abranson joined EN Publishing as business director.
 Abranson left in 2019 and was replaced by Jessica Hancock, while Marc Langworthy joined as 2000 AD line manager.

 In October 2000, the company announced the Awfully Cheerful Engine, a comic-book-inspired tabletop game.

 Level Up: Advanced 5th Edition

 In August 2020, EN Publishing announced a project code-named Level Up, an advanced adaptation of Dungeons & Dragons 5th Edition.
 The game was published in 2021.
 Kotaku.com listed Level Up in its 10 Best Tabletop Roleplaying Books of 2022, and Polygon featured it in the same year.
-Screenrant suggested that Level Up could be D&D 5e's Pathfinder.
+Screen Rant suggested that Level Up could be D&D 5e's Pathfinder.

-Level Up is supported by a free online tools platform which contains all of the rules of the game, and a monthly magazine called the Gate Pass Gazette'.
+Level Up is supported by a free online tools platform which contains all of the rules of the game, and a monthly magazine called the Gate Pass Gazette.

 In 2022, following Wizards of the Coast proposing the termination of the Open Game License the A5E System Reference Document was released, enabling third party publishers to create and sell their own content for the Level Up game system.

 A Starter Box was released for the game system in 2023.